 "I really recommend that you see the programme as a chance to set a solid foundation and to help you to be well prepared for your university career.
 Being part of the programme, I began to see it as an opportunity that allows all students to be at a level playing field before starting their distinct courses, and that all students have been offered a place because they are all equally worthy of it.
 The best thing about the programme was the friends I met.
 Also, the practicals and lab work gave me a chance to get used to the different equipment and techniques, which proved to be a great asset when I started my course in October."
 Shathuki, Biology

 Are there any differences between an Opportunity Oxford offer and all other undergraduate offers to study at Oxford?

-Once Opportunity Oxford participants begin their Oxford degree, they will follow an identical degree programme, receive the same tuition, be assessed according to the same criteria, and be awarded a degree on the same basis as all other students.
-In other words, from the beginning of their first term at Oxford, Opportunity Oxford participants will have the same opportunities and experiences as other students.
+Opportunity Oxford students are made the standard offer for their course and are admitted on the same rigorous basis as all other students.
+Once they begin their degree, they follow an identical degree programme, receive the same tuition, are assessed according to the same criteria and are awarded a degree on the same basis as all other students.

 What does the programme involve?